 No Houston Open at All

-At the time of writing we do not know if the 2020 edition of the Houston Open will be played but we do know there was no tournament in 1948.
-21 years later, in 1969, it was again missing from the PGA calendar, this time because then-host, the Champions Golf Club, was used for the US Open that year, having hosted the Ryder Cup in 1967.
+The Houston Open has been shifted around the PGA Tour schedule with the 2020 edition in the balance until the announcement of the calendar.
+There was no tournament in 1948 and 21 years later, in 1969, it was again missing from the PGA calendar, this time because then-host, the Champions Golf Club, was used for the US Open that year, having hosted the Ryder Cup in 1967.

 In 1981 we did get to see some golf, with Tulsa-born Ron Streck winning with what would be a staggeringly low score of 198, were it not for the fact that the Houston Open was reduced to 54 holes that year due to bad weather.
 The same fate befell the championship in 1990, when Tony Sills won and in 1993 when Jim McGovern took home the winner’s cheque.